 Something happened in 2018 that took a lot of people by surprise: Huawei, after its years of tinkering and P-series iterations, introduced the best phone camera on the market.
 The following year, the P30 Pro went about by tearing up the rule book and going big on photography.

-However, the Chinese company has been battling to hold onto its 'king of the camera phones' crown, what with Google introducing the incredible Night Sight mode in its Pixel 3, Samsung pushing multiple cameras in its A9 and great in-device processing in its Galaxy S10+, and Oppo now showing off very similar technology in its Reno 10x Zoom.
+However, the Chinese company has been battling to hold onto its 'king of the camera phones' crown, what with Google introducing the incredible Night Sight mode in its Pixel phones, Samsung pushing multiple cameras in its A9 and great in-device processing in its Galaxy S10+, and Oppo now showing very similar technology in its Reno 10x Zoom.

 Design: Bigger, bolder

 - 6.47-inch OLED Huawei FullView Display, FHD+ resolution (2340 x 1080), 19.5:9 aspect ratio